zulfakhn/Zulfa-s-Projects/README.md

 2. **Form Integration**

 ## How I Overcame the Challenges
-1. **Design**: I utilized a design framework (like Figma) to maintain a consistent layout and style across all pages.
+1. **Design**: I use Figma as a design tool to maintain a consistent layout and style across all pages.
 I also created a style guide to ensure uniformity in fonts, colors, and spacing.
 3. **Form Integration**: I'm looking for a tutorial on creating a form that can be connected to Gmail on YouTube.
 Then I combined the learnings I learned in Skodev and on YouTube to create a functional collaboration form.